bellflight/AVR-Docs/content/en/software/connecting-to-the-jetson/_index.md

 ```

 The first time you log in to your Jetson, you'll be prompted to accept
 the host's key.
 Enter `yes`.
-You'll thenbe prompted for your password,
+You'll then be prompted for your password,
 and then you'll be put into a terminal.

 ![Command line SSH login](ssh-avr.png)